csc-training/summerschool/mpi/docs/Non_blocking_communication.md

   : `status`{.output}
     : status for the completed operation

 A call to `MPI_Test` is non-blocking.
 It allows one to schedule alternative activities while periodically checking for completion.

+`MPI_Probe` is a similar kind of operation (see later slides).

 # Typical usage pattern